-MRI Tech Programs Near Me: Find Accredited Training in Your State
+MRI Tech Programs Near Me: How to Find Accredited Training in Your State

-Accreditation is non-negotiable.
-It determines whether you can sit for credentialing exams and whether employers take your training seriously.
+Accreditation determines whether you can sit for credentialing exams and whether employers take your training seriously.
+Two paths exist:

 ARRT MRI Certification